mnmsi/iota-web/README.md

 some note about .env file there are some kinds of link

+edit test.env file to .env then follow below instruction:

 REACT_APP_BASE_URL -- this is the basic react url where you wana deploy your react project.
 Put you react hosting details it will setup up auto into your project.(Example: http://localhost:3000/)

 REACT_APP_BASE_API_URL -- this is the basic laravel project base URL it will be used as a API base url .(Example: http://127.0.0.1:8000/iota-admin/)